cessen/openexr-rs/README.md

 This repo currently works on at least Linux, but may work on other OS's as well.
 You will need OpenEXR and zlib installed on your system.
-You can specify the paths where the libraries are with the OPENEXR_LIBRARY and ZLIB_LIBRARY environment variables.
-Otherwise pkgconfig will be used to try to find the libraries automatically.
+You can specify the prefixes the libraries are installed to with the OPENEXR_DIR and ZLIB_DIR environment variables.
+If unset, pkgconfig will be used to try to find the libraries automatically.

 The beginnings of bindings to the scanline input/output classes are there